ssg/SimpleBase/README.md

 Benchmark Results
 -----------------
 Small buffer sizes are used (64 characters).
 They are closer to real life applications.
-Base58 performs really bad in decoding of larger buffer sizes, due to exponential complexity of numeric base conversions.
+Base58 performs really bad in decoding of larger buffer sizes, due to polynomial complexity of numeric base conversions.

 CPU: Intel Core i7-7700 @ 3.60Ghz